Look again at the type of a simple function with more than one argument:

 With partial application, we can write

 Can you see why?
-The partially applied function map f
+The partially applied function map f is

 of type α list → β